mschuessler/two4two/README.md

 - **[https://f001.backblazeb2.com/file/two4two/datasets_models/golden80k.tar.gz](https://f001.backblazeb2.com/file/two4two/datasets_models/golden80k.tar.gz)** (2.2 GB)

-We provide a [Colab Notebook](https://colab.research.google.com/drive/1-_sp1_eCc1ToeTQRxrXxGzaW-FLbGHxN?usp=sharing) that illustrates how you can use this dataset to **train a model that has two biases**.
+We provide a [Colab Notebook](https://colab.research.google.com/drive/1-_sp1_eCc1ToeTQRxrXxGzaW-FLbGHxN?usp=sharing) that illustrates how you can use this dataset to **train a simple model that has two biases**.

 If you would like to understand how this dataset was generated have a look at [the config that was used to generate it](config/color_spher_bias.toml) and *[bias.py](two4two/bias.py)*.